-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the parent company only financial statements of Siliconware Precision Industries Co., Ltd. of the current period.
-These matters were addressed in the context of our audit of the parent company only financial statements as a whole and, in forming our opinion thereon, we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of Siliconware Precision Industries Co., Ltd. and its subsidiaries of the current period.
+These matters were addressed in the context of our audit of the consolidated financial statements as a whole and, in forming our opinion thereon, we do not provide a separate opinion on these matters.